Hifzaan123/claim-audit-prototype/README.md

 # Insurance Claim Settlement Agent

-Entry for **The Big Code 2026** — the insurance claim settlement track.

 The idea is straightforward: you throw in a hospital bill (and optionally a discharge note) plus a policy PDF.
 The app pulls text out (PDF or OCR for scans), finds the relevant policy clauses, runs a bunch of rules, and spits out approve / reject / partial / needs review.
 When something gets knocked back, it tries to point to **where in the policy** that came from (page + paragraph + a short snippet).

 Stack is Node, Express, pdfjs + Tesseract, Xenova transformers for embeddings/NER, plus hand-written rules.
 Nothing fancy trained on real claims — it’s a prototype.

----

-### If you’re grading this (README links)

-Repo has to be **public** on GitHub so people can open the files without asking for access.
-That’s the GitHub version of “anyone with the link.”

 For the form we usually pasted something like: